top of page

 Women's House of Detention with 6th Ave. elevated subway

 The new fence replaced a deteriorating chain link fence surrounding the Garden since its creation in 1975, as seen in the picture of Andy Warhol visiting the Garden.
-The 1998 work was done by Architectural Iron Company of Pennsylvania which engages in the restoration and reproduction of 18th and 19th century cast and wrought iron work.
-The company had earlier recreated the fence around the Jefferson Market Library, and among its many other projects are the fencing at Blair House, Washington D.C., and, locally, cast iron work at Grace Church, St. Luke's Church and Saint Mark's Church in-the-Bowery.
+The 1998 work was done by Architectural Iron Company of Pennsylvania, which engages in the restoration and reproduction of 18th and 19th-century cast and wrought iron work.
+The company had earlier recreated the fence around Jefferson Market Library, and among its many other projects are the fencing at Blair House, Washington, DC, and, locally, cast iron work at Grace Church, St. Luke's Church, and Saint Mark's Church in-the-Bowery.

 Frederick Clarke Withers (1828 - 1901) is known for many landmark works, mostly ecclesiastical in style, but is best known for designing the Jefferson Market Courthouse which opened in 1877.